Data Matrix Font and Encoder User Guide

 - Place an apostrophe ( ' ) before the "Option Compare Database" and "Option Explicit" lines.

-The native module, IDAutomation_DM_FontEncoder.bas, is compatible with Windows and Mac, but is only supplied in the purchased version of the product.
+The native module, IDAutomation_DM_FontEncoder.bas, is compatible with Windows and the source code in the IDAutomation_Native_DataMatrix_Mac.rtf is compatible with Mac.
+Both files are supplied in the purchased version of the product.

 |EncDM(DataToEncode As String, Optional ProcessTilde, Optional EncodingMode, Optional PreferredFormat)||Example: